secretstartups/handbook/content/handbook/company/okrs/_index.md

 ## Maintaining the status of OKRs

-Teams should update the score for their key results in GitLab within the first five business days of every month and prior to the [Key Review](key-review/).
+Teams should update the score for their key results in GitLab regularly.
+KRs need to be updated a week before the [Key Review](key-review/), and a week before the [Quarterly Touch Point Meeting](/handbook/company/offsite/#quarterly-touchpoint-meetings).
 If a key result is off track, it should be clear why.
 The owner should leave a comment with the most recent Health Status or there should be a link to an issue, an epic, or another source for details.

+**If a function level OKR is meaningfully off track, it is the Exec Sponsor and DRI's joint obligation to proactively flag the issue.
+This may mean raising it outside of a Key Review or Monthly Touch Point Meeting.

+### Health Status

 When presenting the status of OKRs, we use the following terms to denote the status of a key result:

 1. On track - the DRI is confident the key result will be achieved.